Éver Banega: Valencia

 On 5 January 2008, Banega signed with Spanish side Valencia on a 5 1/2-year deal, for a fee of around €20 million.
-He made his debut on the 13th in a 0–1 loss at Atlético Madrid, coming on as a half-time substitute.
+He made his debut on the 13th in a 1–0 loss at Atlético Madrid, coming on as a half-time substitute.

 Banega was loaned to Atlético Madrid for 2008–09.
 He made his official debut as a substitute during the Colchoneross 3–0 away victory over PSV Eindhoven, in the first group stage match of the season's UEFA Champions League.
 However, he failed to settle in the team's starting XI, also being sent off in away draws against Villarreal and Almería.

 Following his return from Atlético, it appeared that Banega was to join English club Everton, but a move did not materialise due to problems acquiring a visa.
 He subsequently returned for the 2009–10 campaign, and assisted both goals in Valencia's opening game against Sevilla.
 He scored his first goal for the Che on 17 January 2010 in a 4–1 defeat of neighbouring Villarreal.

-Banega played 28 matches in 2010–11 (19 starts, two goals), as Valencia finished third and qualified to the Champions League.
+Banega played 28 matches in 2010–11 (19 starts, two goals), as Valencia finished third and qualified for the Champions League.
 On 19 February 2012, however, he prolonged an existing spell on the sidelines – he had recently returned from a knee injury – after he was run over by his own car.
 As a result, he fractured his left ankle and broke the tibia and fibula in his left leg, according to Valencia team doctor Enrique Gastaldi.
 He required ankle surgery, going on to miss the remainder of the season; the club only confirmed that the player had been hurt in an accident involving his own car after leaving training, however Spanish media had reported that the injury occurred when he failed to put the handbrake on at a petrol station and, after the car moved, his leg was caught between the wheel and the curb.

 On 31 January 2014, Banega was loaned to Newell's Old Boys in his country, until the end of the campaign.